 A number of factors can cause women’s breasts to lose their shape and firmness, such as pregnancy, age, and gravity.
 Over the passage of time, the skin loses its elasticity and the breasts often begin to sag.
-If you would like to increase the size of your breasts, augmentation can be carried out in conjunction with mastopexy.
-Breast uplift surgery can raise and reshape such breasts for a time – though surgery cannot permanently delay natural changes.
+If you would like to increase the your breast size, augmentation can be carried out in conjunction with the mastopexy.
+Breast lift surgery (mastopexy) can raise and reshape such breasts for a time – though surgery cannot permanently delay natural changes.
 Mastopexy can also reduce the size of the areola, the darker skin surrounding the nipple.

-To achieve the ‘lift’ that is required from a breast mastopexy operation, the loose skin is removed whilst at the same time, the nipple is repositioned centrally on the new, now firmer breast.
+To achieve the ‘lift’ that is required from a breast lift surgery (mastopexy), the loose skin is removed whilst at the same time, the nipple is repositioned centrally on the new, now firmer breast.
 If there is only a small amount of breast tissue present, implants can be inserted during the surgery to improve size at the same time.
 The breast uplift procedure takes from one and a half to three hours for both breasts and usually involves an overnight stay in hospital.

 In cases where there is very poor quality tissue, additional adjunct may be beneficial to prolong the effect of the uplift.
 Mr. Ho-Asjoe can explain the options during the consultation.

 BREAST UPLIFT AFTERCARE

 After a few days you will be able to switch to a soft support bra.
 You can expect some loss of sensations around your nipples but should improve after about six weeks.
 In some patients, however, the numbness may last a year or more, and rarely it may be permanent.

 Similar to other breast surgery, rest is recommended and no upper body exercise for 6 weeks.
 You may return to work after 1 to 2 weeks providing the job does not involve excessive lifting.